 The legendary ski resort on the border to Norway is the yearly host of Scandinavian Big Mountain Championships, which also serves as the grand finale of the European freeride season.
 The event takes place in May and is usually frequented by international stars.

-It’s safe to say that this is a great location for off-piste skiing.
+It’s safe to say that this is an excellent location for off-piste skiing.
 And unlike any other resort in Sweden, Riksgränsen is open until the end of May, and it’s even possible to go skiing on Midsummer Eve under the midnight sun accompanied with appropriate traditional celebration.
 This resort also has a history of raising great mogul-skiers like Jesper Rönnbäck and Olympic finalist in Sochi, Per Spett.

 Riksgränsen is also a great location for heli-skiing.